PLANCK234/SMT/README.md

 # SMT
-my learning and understanding of SMT
+my learning and understanding of SMT, LLM, bitvector